WolfyScript/scafall/README.md

 Another goal is to provide wrappers for the most used parts of each platform, like Tasks & Scheduling and Adventure Utils for convenience.

 ### Proxy Interfaces
-Scafall achieves avoiding wrapping every niche Platform/Minecraft by providing simple wrapper interfaces,
+Scafall avoids wrapping every niche Platform/Minecraft by providing simple wrapper interfaces,
 that are used as a kind of proxy.

 1. The API is constructed by accepting proxy interface arguments (e.g. `ScafallItemStack`).